- Global consumer P2P loans to hit 36.6 million in 3 years

 An overview of the Nigerian financial market showed there are two platforms which currently offer P2P lending – KiaKia and FINT.
 They both offer secured investment opportunities that eliminate risks of capital loss for investors and KYC checks to identify borrowers.
 Further checks by business a.m. revealed FINT to be quite active, displaying the entirety of the business and what borrowers or lenders must do in order to actively participate in P2P lending via its website.

-FINT says it offers investment opportunities in 8 different sectors while KiaKia navigated via a web link requires that one owns an account with Sterling Bank, after which it gives access to personal and small business loans.
-KiaKia also enables savers lend out funds at negotiated interests through intuitive conversations.
+FINT says it offers investment opportunities in 8 different sectors while KiaKia facilitates access to personal and small business loans and enables savers lend out funds at negotiated interests.

 Some of the requirements for loan on FINT, requires that a borrower must live and work in Lagos State as a salary earner, must have a national means of identification, bank account statement for the last 6 months (salary account), employment offer letter, a recent utility bill (not older than the last 3 months).
 With satisfying the conditions, the borrower can be offered loans from N20,000 to N1,000,000.
 An 8 percent commitment fee is also required for successfully getting a loan at FINT.